mrlesmithjr/ansible-config-interfaces/README.md

 Role Name
 =========

-Configures network interfaces for either static or dhcp.
+Configures network interfaces for either static, dhcp or manual.
+Ability to create VLAN, Bond and Bridge interfaces as well.

 Requirements
 ------------